pmoura/graphplan/README.md

 The Logtalk GraphPlan Project
 =============================

 This project is a port of the [Prolog GraphPlan Project](https://github.com/Mortimerp9/Prolog-Graphplan) to Logtalk.
 This readme file is adapted from the original readme file to reflect the port changes and how to use it.
-Notably, this port uses ordered sets and allows concurrently loading ad using multiple domains.
+Notably, this port uses ordered sets and allows concurrently loading and using multiple domains.

 The [Graphplan algorithm](http://en.wikipedia.org/wiki/Graphplan) is an [automatic planning](http://en.wikipedia.org/wiki/Automated_planning) algorithm that can compute, given a set of rules, a plan of action to go from an initial state to a final state.